quanteda/quanteda_landing/content/news/workshop-at-esssc-2017.md

 ## Workshop at ESSSC

-We will convene a half-day workshop at [European Symposium Series on Societal Challenges in Computational Social Science](http://symposium.computationalsocialscience.eu/) on quantitative text analysis using **quanteda**. aaaaaa.
+We will convene a half-day workshop at [European Symposium Series on Societal Challenges in Computational Social Science](http://symposium.computationalsocialscience.eu/) on quantitative text analysis using **quanteda**.